daveas/cassidy-melhorn/_properties/would-ya-just-look-at-that.md

 price: '$53,900'
 picture: bobvarner.png
 published: true
-title: WOULD YA JUST LOOK AT THAT
+title: 'WOULD YA JUST LOOK AT THAT!'
 ---